 How dangerous is sport-related concussion?

-“There is increasing parental concern, and there is an understanding that concussion is not just about professional contact and collision sports, but it’s actually a public health matter.
-In the professional sports, there is access to medical professionals and video replay, which makes identifying and dealing with concussion much easier, but at the school or amateur level resources are much more limited.”
+“There’s parental concern, and there’s an understanding that concussion is not just about professional contact and collision sports, but it’s actually a public health matter.
+In the professional sports, you’ve got access to medical professionals and video, which makes identifying and dealing with concussion that much easier, but at the school or amateur level it’s a lot more difficult.”

 Dr Hughes says there’s still a lot of confusion over the issue in the general community.

-“You can have the situation where a child suffers a minor concussion and the parent immediately thinks their child will have long term brain issues, when there is just no evidence that this is the case.
+“You have the situation where a child suffers a concussion and the parent immediately thinks their child will have long term brain issues, and there’s just no evidence that this is the case.
 But we do know there’s a need to differentiate between children and adults.
-Symptoms take longer to resolve in children.
-The recommendation is to wait 14 days following symptom resolution before the child resumes competitive sport.”
+Children take longer for symptoms to resolve, and the recommendation is to wait 14 days following symptom resolution before the child resumes competitive sport.”

-Interested in Recognition and Management of Concussion in Sport?
-Access this free learning module to gain CPD points.
+Are you interested in learning about concussion in sport?
+Access doctorportal’s free learning module to gain CPD points.